 1/2 cup dried cranberries or golden raisins (cranberries are my preference)

-1/2 medium red onion, finely chopped (you can chop in food processor when finished chopping broccoli)
+1/2 medium red onion, finely chopped (you can chop in a food processor when finished chopping broccoli)

 1 recipe Buttermilk Dressing (see recipe below)

-Working in batches, pulse broccoli in food processor until chopped.
+Working in batches, pulse broccoli in a food processor until chopped.

 1 cup buttermilk